-As promised, here is the link to the Super Simple Homemade Ice Cream we made at Smucker’s.
-You don’t need an ice cream maker to make it and it calls for very few ingredients, so I’d say it lives up to its name!
-The basic recipe is for vanilla, but using the tricks I learned at Smucker’s plus some tricks of my own, I made a mint flavored version with melt-in-your-mouth chunks of chocolate.
+As promised, here is the link to the Homemade Ice Cream we made at Smucker's.
+You don't need an ice cream maker to make it and it calls for very few ingredients, so I'd say it lives up to its name!
+The basic recipe is for vanilla, but using the tricks I learned at Smucker's plus some tricks of my own, I made a mint flavored version with melt-in-your-mouth chunks of chocolate.
 It's called Super Simple Mint Chocolate Chunk Ice Cream.

-Now here’s the best trick and one you can use for any kind of ice cream that calls for chunks of chocolate.
+Now here's the best trick and one you can use for any kind of ice cream that calls for chunks of chocolate.
 You know how store-bought ice cream has the kind of chocolate chunks that melt in your mouth with the ice cream?
-This trick gives regular chocolate that melt-in-your-mouth quality.
-The trick is to melt the chocolate, add a little olive oil, spread it on a rimmed plate, freeze, then chop.
-The ratio I used was 2 teaspoons of olive oil to 3.5 oz of chocolate.
-I used Lindt 50% (mild dark), but I think I could have even gone a step up and used 70%.
-I also tested with 3.5 oz of dark chocolate chips.
+This is how you give regular chocolate that melt-in-your-mouth quality.
+Just melt the chocolate, add a little olive oil, spread it on a rimmed plate, freeze, then chop.
+The ratio I use is 2 teaspoons of olive oil to 3.5 oz of chocolate.
+I use Lindt 50% (mild dark) or 70%.
+I have also tested with 3.5 oz of dark chocolate chips.
 The melted chocolate chip and oil mixture was good too, but not quite as palate pleasing as the Lindt.
 So if you have access to some smooth chocolate or one that you know melts pretty quickly already such as Lindt or Dove, use that.
 But chips will work in a pinch.

 Here's the recipe with the mint.